medic/medic-os/README.md

-If you are a developer, have physical access to the virtual machine console, and are attempting to troubleshoot an issue that has rendered the virtual machine inaccessible, switch to virtual terminal six to regain access.
+If you are a developer, have physical access to the virtual machine console, and are attempting to troubleshoot an issue that has rendered the virtual machine inaccessible, switch to virtual terminal six (Alt-F6 and enter) to regain access.

 Building Medic OS